The Medical Examiner investigates sudden, violent, unexpected or suspicious deaths that occur in Washtenaw County.

 The Chief Medical Examiner is a physician certified in forensic pathology, authorized by Washtenaw County, Michigan, to investigate sudden unexpected, violent, suspicious, or unnatural deaths.
 The laws of the State of Michigan assign the responsibility for determining the cause and manner of unexpected deaths in each county to the Medical Examiner.
 In Washtenaw County, the Chief Medical Examiner is Dr. Jentzen.
 Dr. Jentzen accepts this responsibility with full commitment to a consistent high quality service, which is recognized as a model throughout the State.

 Every reported death is fully investigated, often with cooperation of law enforcement agencies and health care personnel in Washtenaw County as well as around the State of Michigan.
 Because Washtenaw County is a principal medical referral center, our inquiries often lead necessarily to distant sources of information regarding causes of injury.
 The results of these death investigations provide valuable information, which is used in professional education and by the criminal justice system, public health departments, families of the deceased and other concerned persons.

-While the Medical Examiner staff of investigators, physicians and support persons is primarily concerned with the circumstances surrounding unexpected deaths, our concern for the living is reflected in our regular reviews of all childhood deaths with concerned and involved state and county agencies, as well as our reviews of all deaths of persons receiving community mental health services.
+While the Medical Examiner staff of investigators, physicians and support persons is primarily concerned with the circumstances surrounding unexpected deaths, our concern for the living is also reflected in our work.
+We complete regular reviews of all childhood deaths, partnering with concerned and involved state and county agencies.
+In addition, we review all deaths of persons receiving community mental health services.
 Staff members likewise donate many hours to professional and local public education programs for injury investigation, care and prevention.